How does the Party Registration program work?

 WHERE can I register my party?

-If this is your first time registering a party, you will need to register with us in person at one of three locations.
-You can either visit the Off-Campus Life office (room 274 in the Lory Student Center), Campus West Connections, or Neighborhood Services.
+If this is your first time registering a party, you will need to register with us in person at one of two locations.
+You can either visit the Off-Campus Life office (room 274 in the Lory Student Center) or Neighborhood Services.

 If you have already registered with us once in person, you can register online via this website.